lafarer/ansible-role-osx-defaults/README.md

 SetupAssistant_Enabled: no                       # Enable SetupAssistant configuration
 Spotlight_Enabled: no
 ```
+When a toggle for a component is enabled than the role will take in consideration the variables dedicated to the specific component as list below.

 ```
 ActivityMonitor_OpenMainWindow: "Disabled"       # Show the main window when launching Activity Monitor